vmware-tanzu/tanzu-dev-portal/content/guides/spring/request-response-logging.md

 oldPath: "/content/guides/spring/request-response-logging.md"
 aliases:
 - "/guides/spring/request-response-logging"
+level1: Managing and Operating Applications
+level2: Metrics, Tracing, and Monitoring
 ---

 Logging is essential for monitoring and troubleshooting running applications.
 This guide explains how to utilize `logback` to collect full request/response payloads in a Spring Boot application.